 Following surgeon approval of the 3D preoperative plan, Medacta produces the MyHip 3D Printed Patient-Specifc Guides using in-house laser sintering technology.

 MyHip 3D Printed Patient-Specific Guides are designed to accurately reproduce the surgeon approved preoperative plan.

 MyHip 3D Printed Patient-Specific Guides are:

 To ASSIST THE SURGEON with implant selection and positioning using 3D PREOPERATIVE PLANNING and 3D PRINTED PATIENT-SPECIFIC GUIDES.

-Only 3 weeks lead time the shortest delivery time in today’s market for this technology
+The shortest delivery time in the market today for this technology.

 Medacta receives the CT images of the patient‘s leg.

-A virtual position of the implant is proposed to the surgeon who can modify the planning as he wishes.
+Virtual positioning of the implant is proposed to the surgeon, who can modify this planning, if required.

-Once the planning has been validated by the surgeon, the in-house manufacturing process starts.
+Once the planning has been validated by the surgeon, the in-house 3D printing manufacturing process starts.

 Müller ME.
 Lessons of 30 years of total hip arthroplasty.
 Clin Orthop 1992;274:12-21.